-Application round: Study visits is a new activity implemented within the new programme period 2023-2027 in the Nordplus Junior programme.
+Priorities: If necessary, the following priorities will be applied; geographical distribution, Newcomers in Nordplus Junior.
+2023-2027 in the Nordplus Junior programme.
 The launch of the application round will be announced on nordplusonline.org.

 Development projects

 Applications for development activities must be based on an agreement between a minimum of three institutions or organisations from three different participating countries.